laminlabs/lamindb/docs/query-search.md

 qs.to_dataframe()
 ```

-To access the results in a queryset, call one of:
+To access the results in a queryset:

 - {meth}`~lamindb.models.BasicQuerySet.to_dataframe`: A pandas `DataFrame` with each object in a row.
 - {meth}`~lamindb.models.BasicQuerySet.one`: Exactly one object.
 Will raise an error if there is none.
 Is equivalent to the `.get()` method shown above.
 - {meth}`~lamindb.models.BasicQuerySet.one_or_none`: Either one object or `None` if there is no query result.

-Alternatively,
+You can also:

 - use the `QuerySet` as an iterator
 - get individual objects via `qs[0]`, `qs[1]`

-The `SQLRecord` classes in LaminDB are Django Models and any [Django query](https://docs.djangoproject.com/en/stable/topics/db/queries/) works.
+The `SQLRecord` classes (registries) in LaminDB are Django Models and any [Django query](https://docs.djangoproject.com/en/stable/topics/db/queries/) works.
 Django has a double-under-score syntax to filter based on related tables.
 This syntax enables you to traverse several layers of relations and comparators.